-- 3 4 April 1974: 148 tornadoes, killed 306 people in Midwest USA, and 9 in Canada. - 31 May 1985: 41 tornadoes in USA & Canada, killed 76 in USA and 12 in Canada. - 13 March 1990: 59 tornadoes in central USA, killed 2. - 3 May 1999: 58 tornadoes in Oklahoma & Kansas, killed 44. - 3 11 May 2003: 401 tornadoes in tornado alley killed 48. - September 2004 in Hurricanes Francis & Ivan: 220 tornadoes. - 26 31 August 2005 in Hurricane Katrina: 44 tornadoes in southeast USA. - 5 6 February 2008 (Super Tuesday): 87 tornadoes in central USA killed 57. - 22 25 May 2008: 234 tornadoes in central USA killed 10. - 25 28 April 2011: 358 tornadoes in E. USA, killed 324, causing about \$10 billion in damage. - 21 26 May 2011: 242 tornadoes in midwest USA killed 180.
+- 31 May 1985: 41 tornadoes near the USA-Canada border killed 76 in USA and 12 in Canada. - 3 11 May 2003: 401 tornadoes in tornado alley (central USA) killed 48. - September 2004 in Hurricanes Francis & Ivan: 220 tornadoes. - 22 25 May 2008: 234 tornadoes in central USA killed 10. - 25 28 April 2011: 362 tornadoes in E. USA, killed 324, causing about \$10 billion in damage. - 21 26 May 2011: 241 tornadoes in midwest USA killed 178.

 Outbreaks are often caused by a line or cluster of supercell thunderstorms.
 Picture a north-south line of storms, with each thunderstorm in the line marching toward the northeast together like troops on parade (Fig. 15.39).
 Each tornadic supercell in this line might create a sequence of multiple tornadoes (called a tornado family), with very brief gaps between when old tornadoes decay and new ones form.
-The aftermath are parallel tornado damage paths like a wide (hundreds of km) multi-lane highway oriented usually from southwest toward northeast.
+The aftermath includes parallel tornado damage paths like a wide (hundreds of km) multilane highway oriented usually from southwest toward northeast in North America.

+15.4.6.
 Storm-relative Winds

 Because tornadoes translate with their parent thunderstorms, the winds that influence supercell and tornado rotation are the environmental wind vectors relative to a coordinate system that moves with the thunderstorm.
-Such winds are called storm-relative winds.
+Such winds are called storm-relative (SR) winds.

 First, find the storm motion vector.
 If the thunderstorm already exists, then its motion can be tracked on radar or satellite (which gives a vector based on its actual speed and direction of movement).
 For forecasts of future thunderstorms, recall from the previous chapter that many thunderstorms move in the direction of the mean wind averaged over the 0 to 6 km layer of air, as indicated by the "X" in Fig. 15.40.
-Some supercell storms split into two parts: a right moving storm and a left moving storm, as was shown in the Thunderstorm chapter.
-Namely, if tornado formation from a right-moving supercell is of concern, then use a mean storm vector associated with the "R" in Fig. 14.61 of the previous chapter (i.e., do not use the "X").
+Some supercell storms split into two parts: a right moving storm and a left moving storm, as was shown in the Thunderstorm Fundamentals chapter.
+Namely, if tornado formation from a right-moving supercell is of concern, then a mean storm vector associated with the "R" in Fig. 14.61 of the previous chapter should be used (i.e., do not use the "X").
+See the Sample Application below, for an example.